 - 4.03(8)(b)(i)(A) Prior written notice of such changes must be provided to the parent. - 4.03(8)(b)(i)(B) Consent is not required. - 4.03(8)(b)(i)(C) A non-significant change in program/services must be made by the IEP Team unless the parent and the administrative unit or stateoperated program mutually agree to change the IEP after the annual IEP meeting in a school year consistent with 34 CFR §300.324(a)(4).
-However, reevaluation is not required. - 4.03(8)(b)(ii) Significant change in placement: - 4.03(8)(b)(ii)(A) A significant change in placement for educational purposes includes placement or referral to a private school or approved facility school by the administrative unit, the addition or termination of an instructional or related service or any change which would result in the following: - 4.03(8)(b)(ii)(A)(I) The child having different opportunities to participate in nonacademic and extracurricular services; - 4.03(8)(b)(ii)(A)(II) The new placement option is a change in the educational environment categories required for reporting data to the Secretary of the U.S. Department of Education pursuant to Section 618 of the IDEA; or
+However, reevaluation is not required. - 4.03(8)(b)(ii) Significant change in placement: - 4.03(8)(b)(ii)(A) A significant change in placement for educational purposes includes placement or referral to a private school or approved facility school by the administrative unit, the addition or termination of an instructional or related service or any change which would result in the following: - 4.03(8)(b)(ii)(A)(I) The child having different opportunities to participate in nonacademic and extracurricular services; - 4.03(8)(b)(ii)(A)(II) The new placement option is a change in the educational environment categories required for reporting data to the Secretary of the U.S. Department of Education pursuant to Section 618 of the IDEA; or - 4.03(8)(b)(ii)(A)(III) The child transfers from a brick and mortar school to an online school or program or vice versa.
+The administrative unit for the entity sponsoring the online school or program is responsible for consideration of reevaluation and convening the IEP Team to determine whether the online school or program is an appropriate placement for the child. - 4.03(8)(b)(ii)(B) A significant change in placement shall be made upon consideration of reevaluation.
+Such change shall be made only by an IEP Team with the addition of those persons conducting such reevaluation unless the parent and the administrative unit or state-operated program mutually agree to change the IEP after the annual IEP meeting in a school year consistent with 34 CFR §300.324(a)(4).

-- 4.03(8)(b)(ii)(A)(III) The child transfers from a brick and mortar school to an on-line program or vice versa.
-The administrative unit for the entity sponsoring the on-line program is responsible for conducting the reevaluation and convening the IEP Team to determine whether the on-line program is an appropriate placement for the child. - 4.03(8)(b)(ii)(B) A significant change in placement shall be made upon consideration of reevaluation.
-Such change shall be made only by an IEP Team with the addition of those persons conducting such reevaluation unless the parent and the administrative unit or state-operated program mutually agree to change the IEP after the annual IEP meeting in a school year consistent with 34 CFR §300.324(a)(4). - 4.03(8)(b)(iii) A change in building or location
+4.03(8)(b)(iii) A change in building or location

 A change in building or location that is not a change in placement, as described in Section 4.03(8)(b), may be accomplished without convening the child's IEP Team or conducting a reevaluation.
-Decisions changing location or building should be made with due consideration for the impact on the child's total education program.
-A location or building decision that does not constitute a change in placement does not require prior written notice or an IEP Team meeting.
+Decisions changing location or building should be made with due consideration for the impact on the child's total education program and should include parent participation to the extent practicable.
+A location or building decision that does not constitute a change in placement does not require prior written notice or an IEP Team meeting, except as provided in section 4.03(8)(c) of these Rules.